OnBali logo

 While the magic of an Indian dhaba is challenging to capture, India Queens comes very close to that kind of perfection.
 The delicacies they have in store could fit on popular kitchen shows; they look so lovely!
 This is one of those destinations you visit to eat to your heart's content!

 The décor is also beautiful.
-When you look inside and look at the silk curtains and how they play off the furniture, you’ll be convinced you’ve entered a royal atmosphere.
+When you look inside and look at the silk curtains and how they play off the furniture, you'll be convinced you've entered a royal atmosphere.
 And the veg options are no less royal, either!
 Try the rice and daal makhani if you try nothing else.
-For fans of non-veg flavours, the tandoori chicken and mutton vindaloo are without comparison.
-Finish it off with some masala chai to conclude your tour!
+For fans of non-veg flavors, the tandoori chicken and mutton vindaloo are out of this world.

 Detailed info about Queens of India